we-make-websites/wmw-advanced-technical-test/README.md

 **User interactions**

-One of the most important things in eCommerce design is user experience through micro-interactions.
-We would like you to have a think about how you could improve the experience by adding an extra layer of interactions.
+One of the most important things in eCommerce design is user experience through interactions.
+We would like you to have a think about how you could improve the experience by adding a layer of interaction.
 An example for this test would be on the user feedback after adding a product in the quick view modal.